appreciated/vortex-crud/README.md

 - **Styling**: Improve styling options.
 - **Database Index Check**: Verify that suitable indices are available, given that the UI and database are defined in a machine-parsable format.
 - **Route Filters**: Add filtering options for "kanban" routes.
-- **Code Generation**: Check feasibility to generate Vaadin code by utilizing a configuration in combination with the runtime implementations to support top-down workflows, including models and repositories.
 - **API-Endpoints**: Allow defining API endpoints using the configuration file

 ## Data Handling and Management